 Step 9: Put it All Together & Hit Publish

 As I draft my blog posts in Google Docs that means copying and pasting the content over, adding in any images, usually designated with a” [include said image here].

 I finally add a description for Pinterest and customize my meta description and URL slug and then I either schedule or if I’m behind already, hit publish.

 Here is the link to the finalized version of the article mentioned earlier.
-I’ll make a note to come back in six months to update how it’s doing traffic wise.

 I hope this post has helped you see some of the benefits of using AI and if you have any questions, let me know in the comments!